Investor Relations

 The OKI Group procures specific products, parts and materials from multiple suppliers.

-In the event of a material shortage or the suspension of production facilities, the OKI Group has established a system to secure alternative suppliers, alternative production facilities and appropriate inventory management, etc. the OKI Group also carries out checks and other measures with an eye toward CSR procurement.
+In the event of a material shortage or the suspension of production facilities, the OKI Group has established a system to secure alternative suppliers, alternative production facilities and appropriate inventory management, etc. In addition, by conducting CSR surveys of suppliers, the Company will promote initiatives that take into consideration the risk of human rights violations, etc. Through these measures, the OKI Group strives to minimize the impact of procurement-related risks.

-8. Risks related to major patent-related contracts and technological support contracts
+9. Risks related to major patent-related contracts and technological support contracts

 The OKI Group has concluded intellectual property-related contracts and technological support contracts with multiple firms.
 Failure to properly execute these contracts, unequitable terms or conditions, or failure to promptly utilize the relevant intellectual property or technical assistance may have impact on related businesses in Japan and overseas within the OKI Group.